7 Mindful Activities for Students in Their Break/Leisure Time

 Benefits:

-Enhances relaxation, reduce anxiety, and builds mental clarity.
+Increases relaxation, reduces anxiety, and builds mental clarity.

 How to do it:

-Step outside for a few minutes, walk around the garden, or even observe nature from a window.
+Get outside for a few minutes, take a walk in the garden, or observe nature through the window.
 Focus on the sights, sounds, and smells.

 Benefits:

-Exposure to nature boosts mood, reduces stress, and provides fresh perspective.
+Exposure to nature boosts mood, reduces stress, and gives a new perspective.

 How to do it:

-Choose a healthy snack and eat slowly, savoring each bite.
-Focus on the flavors and texture, chewing thoroughly.
+Choose a healthy snack and eat slowly, savoring every bite.
+Pay attention to the taste and texture, and chew thoroughly.

 Benefits: